pepplejoshua/proto/NOTES.md

 }
 ```
 - Mutable/const function parameters
-- Work on type tables.
-Ty will be just type information.
-Which will be tracked by the type table using type IDs generated from hashes.
-This will restrict the number of types generated in a program to one instance per type.
-The program will now have type instances which hold a type id for the actual type and the SourceRef of the type instance.
-They will be heavily used while types themselves will be stored in the type table.
-This type table can get generated alongside user code.
-To allow introspection.
 - Can SourceRef be made smaller, without affecting error reporting?
 - For literals like Strings, Slices, Arrays and Optional, instead of just generating the literal in C++, wrap it with the actual type.
 This will mean these expression nodes will carry their type with them.
 So the literals can be used in any instance (like printing a `some a` where a is an array) without a complaint about knowing the type to use.
 - Add support for traits.